mcdemarco/scms/README.md

 The 'flat' option flattens the current directory into separate menu items, plus an 'up' menu item to go up one directory level.
 This option is the most likely to go wrong if your directory or subdirectories contain too many files to fit into the menu.

-## URLs

-A file at content/index.md can be accessed at /.
-A file at content/text.md can be accessed at /text.
-A file at content/sub/index.md can be accessed at /content/sub/.
-A file at content/sub/text.md can be accessed at /sub/text.

 ## Credits

 Copyright 2015 M.C.DeMarco, under the GNU Affero General Public License Version 3
-Inspired by Singularity CMS Copyright (c) 2012-2014 Christopher J. Su (inspired by Pico and Stacey.)
+Inspired by Singularity CMS Copyright (c) 2012-2014 Christopher J. Su (inspired by Pico and Stacey).
 Uses [marked](https://github.com/chjj/marked/),
 [Bootstrap without jQuery](https://github.com/tagawa/bootstrap-without-jquery), and [Bootswatch](https://bootswatch.com).